 OMMUNICATIONS DEPARTMENT: places a high emphasis on excellence in customer service to the Park City community.
-This multicommunications center acts as a liaison between internal municipal divisions, community businesses, city, state, and federal agencies.
-This year will bring training in our Emergency Operations Center (EOC), Reverse 911 system and mobile command.
-We look forward to the advantage the EOC will bring should a major event occur as well as our Reverse 911 system that will have the ability to send updates to residents by phone, fax, page, text, and e-mail.
-This program serves as an early warning system should we have a situation the community needs to be updated notified of such as drinking water concerns, fire or any public safety issue.
+This multi-communications center acts as a liaison between internal municipal divisions, community businesses, city, state, and federal agencies.
+This year we continued to aid in our Emergency Operations Center (EOC).
+The EOC has gone operational on major events and has been set up on stand-by during major events in case it needed to go operational.
+We are fortunate to have our Reverse 911 system that was put in place and has proven invaluable in getting messages out to the community.
+The Reverse 911 has the ability to send updates to residents by phone, fax, page, text, and e-mail.
+This program serves as an early warning system should we have a situation the community needs to be notified of such as: drinking water concerns, fire or any public safety issue.
 Dispatch will be instrumental in sending these messages and we look forward to the task.